understanding-the-connected-home/book/future.md

 _HTC Dream mobile phone with AZERTY keyboard for French market.
 By Akela NDE, CC BY-SA 3.0[^1]_

-If anything, the last decade shows us how quickly new technologies can be pciked up and become mundane in their ubiquity.
+If anything, the last decade shows us how quickly new technologies can be picked up and become mundane in their ubiquity.
 We anticipate a similar trajectory for the connected home.

 While today's connected objects can be clunky and exploratory, there will be some iconic releases or "must have" devices that change how people see this space: The iPhone moment of the connected home.